Main content start

 S.B., Massachusetts Institute of Technology, Physics (1986)

-Hecht holds a PhD in History and Sociology of Science from the University of Pennsylvania (1992), and a bachelor’s degree in Physics from MIT (1986).
+Hecht holds a PhD in History and Sociology of Science from the University of Pennsylvania (1992), and a Bachelor’s degree in Physics from MIT (1986).
 She’s been a visiting scholar in universities in Australia, France, the Netherlands, Norway, South Africa, and Sweden.
-Her work has been funded by the National Science Foundation, the National Endowment for the Humanities, the American Council for Learned Societies, and the South African and Dutch national research foundations, among others.
-She serves on numerous advisory boards, including for the Andra, France’s national radioactive waste management agency.
+Hecht’s work has been funded by the National Science Foundation, the National Endowment for the Humanities, the American Council for Learned Societies, and the South African and Dutch national research foundations, among others.
+She has been interviewed for several documentary films, as well as by print and broadcast media in North America, Europe, and Africa.

 Contact